 Mabel wanted to change the perception of these physically limited persons by giving them a purpose; a reason to wake up in the morning and feel useful unlike the impression that the public creates.

-For a more appealing and commercial product, she sought the help of fashion entreprenuers.
+Mabel wishes to build a community of conscious and conscientious consumers who believe, like herself, that by reusing and recycling, they can turn waste into treasure.
+For a more appealing and commercial product, young entrepreneur sought the help of fashion entrepreneurs.
 Mabel also partnered with a local school for the disabled.

 The institution helped to train these persons with disabilities on how to make shoes from discarded tyres and recycled materials.

-In 2015, Mabel Suglo won $12,500 as a second runner up of the Anzisha Prize, Africa’s premier award for young entrepreneurs.
+In 2015, and at 22 years old, Mabel Suglo won $12,500 as a second runner-up of the Anzisha Prize, Africa’s premier award for young entrepreneurs.

 Eco-shoes and accessories are sold through a small distribution network to various retailers across four regions in Ghana.
 Mabel has plans to launch into the wider market; she anticipates that the artisans will produce 1,000 to 1,500 handbags per year in addition to the shoes that are being made.
 With the 2015 Anzisha Prize of $12,50, Mabel plans to use the prize money to purchase better machinery to enhance productivity at the Eco-Shoes Project.
 Her other plans include investing in the creation of an e-commerce site and additional training for her employees, including computer-aided shoe design.